oxen-io/libsession-util/docs/config-merge-logic.md

 Thus for encryption we compute the XChaCha20 nonce by not using a pure random nonce but rather using a 24-byte BLAKE2b keyed hash of the plaintext config message data, keys using 32-byte key `"libsession-config-nonce-hash-key"`.

+Note, however, that message hashes (as used in diff sections) depend on the plaintext serialized value, not the encrypted value.